 5. COMPUTATIONAL TIME RUN-TIME COMAPRISONS FOR GREEDY AND STEPAIC

-As a computational proof of concept, we developed an automated version of the Greedy algorithm using the R language (Appendix 2).
+As a computational proof of concept, we developed an automated version of the Greedy algorithm using the R language.

 5.1 Example 3

-We considered computational run times for the Greedy automated algorithm and stepAIC using three datasets frequently used for testing data mining and machine learning applications, and a high dimensional randomly generated dataset.
-These were: 1) concrete, a 1030 observation, eight predictor dataset for modelling concrete compressive strength (Yeh 1998 ), 2) facebook, a 500 observation twelve predictor dataset used by Moro et al (2016) to assess Facebook® performance metrics, 3) wine, a 4898 observation, eleven predictor dataset concerning the relationship of wine quality and physicochemical properties (Cortez et al. 2009 ), and 4) rmvm, a randomly generated 500 observation, fifteen predictor dataset obtained from a multivariate normal distribution with an identity covariance matrix.
+The functions step and stepAIC identified the same “best” (low AIC) model as the Greedy algorithm for the case studies given in examples 1 and 2, with very similar run times.
+To compare computational run times for the Greedy automated algorithm and stepAIC in more complex model selection situations, we considered three datasets frequently used for testing data mining and machine learning applications, and a high dimensional randomly generated dataset.
+The datasets were: 1) concrete, a 1030 observation, eight predictor dataset for modelling concrete compressive strength (Yeh 1998 ), 2) facebook, a 500 observation twelve predictor dataset used by Moro et al (2016) to assess Facebook® performance metrics, 3) wine, a 4898 observation, eleven predictor dataset concerning the relationship of wine quality and physicochemical properties (Cortez et al. 2009 ), and 4) rmvm, a randomly generated 500 observation, fifteen predictor dataset obtained from a multivariate normal distribution with an identity covariance matrix.
 The rmvm response variable was defined to be a linear function of the predictors, plus standard normal errors .
-All four datasets (along those used in Sections 4.1 and 4.2) are archived in the R package asbio (Aho 2017), maintained by the second author.
-For each dataset, 15 model selection simulations were run for models with one (intercept) parameter, up to models with k predictors.
+(Data sets will be available in CRAN and identified further in a non-blinded version of the paper) For each dataset, 15 model selection simulations were run for models with one (intercept) parameter, up to models with k predictors.
 For each simulation, explanatory variables were defined to be random subsets of the total k predictors.
-Accumulated computational time was measured using the same Intel® Core™ i7 CPU workstation with 12 GB RAM.
+Accumulated computational time was measured in R using the same Intel® Core™ i7 CPU workstation with 12 GB RAM.

 Fig. 1 clearly demonstrates that stepAIC is much slower than Greedy in selecting from model subsets considering all possible quadratic and interaction terms.
 This is particularly true for the wine dataset, which contained a large number of observations (Fig. 1c), and the rmvm dataset, which had the largest number of predictors (Fig. 1d).
-Greedy and stepAIC identified identical “best” model for the concrete data.
+Greedy and stepAIC identified the same “best” model for the concrete data.
 The best stepAIC model had a slightly smaller AIC value than the best Greedy model for the facebook ΔAIC = 2.8 and wine ΔAIC = 2.9 datasets.
 Conversely, the best Greedy model had a slightly smaller AIC value for the rmvm dataset: ΔAIC = 0.351.
-Burnham and Anderson (2002) and others have argued that ΔAIC values of less than approximately 2 represent models with essentially identical parsimony.
+Burnham and Anderson (2002) and others have noted that ΔAIC values of less than approximately 2 represent models with essentially identical parsimony.

 Fig. 1.
 Computational run times for an automated Greedy function (Appendix 2) and stepAIC for randomized subsets of four datasets: a) concrete, b) facebook, c) wine, and d) rmvm.